 3D capability is also not missing

-“Here, I should clarify that the reviews you read on projectorjunkies are not sponsored reviews and the projectors we test here are either purchased by us or provided by our readers.
+“Here, I should clarify that the reviews you read on projectorjunkies are not sponsored reviews.
+The projectors we test here are either purchased by us or provided by our readers.

-With dimensions of 60cm x 35cm x 15cm and weighing around 12 kilograms if I remember correctly, you will need space and arms to place it.
+With dimensions measuring 60cm x 35cm x 15cm and weighing approximately 9.5 kilograms, you’ll require ample space and sturdy arms to position it.

-The plastics feel somewhat rigid, and during assembly, they seem like they might creak if pressed.
+Initially, the build quality may not leave a strong impression.
+The plastics feel somewhat rigid, and during assembly, there’s a hint that they might creak under pressure.

-Despite its weight of 12 kilograms, it gives you the impression that it’s somehow empty inside.
-It lacks the solid feeling that the Xiaomi Cinema 2 or Formovie Theater give.
+Despite its weight of 9.5 kilograms, there’s a sense that it’s somewhat hollow inside.
+It lacks the substantial feel that models like the Xiaomi Cinema 2 or Formovie Theater offer.

-Inside the package you will find the remote control, an Amazon Firestick 4K Max, a lens cleaning cloth as well as a basic manual.
+Inside the package, you’ll discover the remote control, an Amazon Firestick 4K Max, a lens cleaning cloth, as well as a basic manual.

-I consider what AWOL has done with this Amazon Firestick a very smart move.
+I find what AWOL has done with this Amazon Firestick to be a very smart move.

-They have installed a minimal version of Android 9.0 on the LTV-2500 with simple menus for settings and options, and for the smart part of the case, they have created a hidden third HDMI 2.0b port that is revealed when you open a cover on the front.
-There you can connect your Amazon Firestick and automatically have a clean smart TV environment as soon as you select it or automatically when the projector starts (if you have chosen to start with this HDMI).
+They’ve integrated a minimalist version of Android 9.0 on the LTV-2500, featuring simple menus for settings and options.
+For the smart aspect, they’ve ingeniously created a hidden third HDMI 2.0b port, revealed when you open a cover on the back.
+Here, you can connect your Amazon Firestick, instantly accessing a clean smart TV environment as soon as you select it or automatically upon projector startup (if you’ve chosen this HDMI option).

-I am a fan of this design because I like my projector to have a clean menu where I can easily and painlessly adjust my image settings, and also not have to wait for a heavy graphical environment to load during startup.
+I’m a fan of this design because it provides a clean menu for easy adjustment of image settings (as i like it), without the need to wait for a heavy graphical environment to load during startup.

-The Firestick 4K max is provided for free by AWOL inside the projector package and works perfectly.
+The included Firestick 4K Max provided by AWOL inside the projector package works flawlessly.

-On the front, we find the other connection ports of the LTV-2500.
-Its HDMI ports are 2.0b and can easily accept 4K 60Hz signals.
+On the back, we find the other connection ports of the LTV-2500.
+Its HDMI ports are 2.0b and can accept 4K 60Hz signals.

-The digital audio output that is of interest to those who have older models of AV receivers works perfectly without any sound delay, something that is not true for all UST models I have tried.
+The digital audio output, which is of interest to those who have older models of AV receivers, works perfectly without any sound delay, something that is not true for all UST models I have tried.

 The remote control

-Initially, the feeling it leaves in your hand is that of a premium metallic remote control, because AWOL has used a hard plastic with a metallic finish in its paint.
+Initially, the feeling it leaves in your hand is that of a premium metallic remote control because AWOL has used hard plastic with a metallic finish in its paint.

-On its back a clever design touch is this pattern of dots that gives a textured surface and conveys a confidence in the owner’s hand as far as its grip is concerned.
+On its back, a clever design touch is the pattern of dots that provides a textured surface, enhancing the grip and instilling confidence in the owner’s hand.

 There is of course one button that personally I wouldn’t mind if AWOL had added, and that is the 3D function button as every time you want to watch a 3D movie, you have to go to the menu and enable it manually, something that after few times it becomes annoying .